 One of the old mill buildings can be found directly under the monumental Dean Bridge.
 The awe-inspiring bridge was built in 1832, to the design of Edinburgh engineer Thomas Telford.

-Dean Village is close to the Dean Gallery and Edinburgh's Gallery of Modern Art.
-The faux temple of St Bernard's Well is a short walk North along the Water of Leith.
+The faux temple and former spa St Bernard's Well is a short walk North along the Water of Leith.